bintonechen/leetcodePractice/README.md

 ## About
 - Solutions are implemented in **Java**.
-- Problems are categorized based on difficulty and topic.
+- Problems are categorized based on topic.
 - I will continually update this repository as I solve more problems.

 Happy coding!🏝️